 - If you have children under 18, you will need to complete Form FL-105/GC-120.
 This is a Declaration under the Uniform Child Custody Jurisdiction and Enforcement Act.
 It provides information to the court that will enable the court to establish if it has jurisdiction over a child.
 This is relevant if a parent lives in another state and has already started proceedings for child custody in that state.

-- Have your forms reviewed by a family law attorney or help-center.
+- Have your forms reviewed by an attorney or help-center.
 A family law attorney will also be able to advise you on all the necessary steps of your legal separation.

 - File Form FL-100 at your local county court and pay any necessary fees.
 If you receive public benefits or have low income, you might be eligible for a fee waiver.
 You will need to work with your local court to determine this, as well as determine what needs to be provided for them to waive the necessary fees.

 - Serve your spouse with a copy of the court papers.
 There are various ways this can be completed – either through a lawyer or a process server.
 There will need to be proof of the serving, which can be done through various means.
-A family law attorney can advise you on how to obtain this proof.
+An attorney can advise you on how to obtain this proof.

-It’s important to know that a family law attorney can help you with every step required for a legal separation.
+It’s important to know that an attorney can help you with every step required for a legal separation.
 They will handle getting all the paperwork completed and filed.

 Tyler Keeps Divorce Private

 How you want to handle your divorce is completely between you and your spouse.
 This can mean that the two of you choose to speak openly to friends or family about it, or you can choose to keep it private, as Aisha Tyler hopes to.